How to Improve Bone Health

 Contents

 How to improve bone health is a question that everyone, regardless of age, should think about.
 Your bones are the foundation of your body, supporting movement, protecting organs, and storing essential minerals.
 Unfortunately, many of us don’t focus on bone health until it’s too late.
-In this article, Dr. Omer Sheriff, will guide you on How to improve bone and joint health, how to improve bone health in women and men, and why bone health is important for everyone.
+In this article, Dr. Omer Sheriff, will guide you on how to improve bone and joint health, how to improve bone health in women and men, and why bone health is important for everyone.

 Why is Bone Health Important?